BG5CPU/AxxBxu.test/README.md

 `SimC/Quadrotor08.m` is for **Section V-A** in the paper.

 `SimE` is for **Section V-B** in the paper.
 It includes Gazebo simulation and physical experiment.

+To run `SimE/ros.AxxBxu.cpp`, you need ROS+Gazebo+XTDrone [environment](https://www.yuque.com/xtdrone); see also <https://arxiv.org/abs/2003.09700>.

 The size of `ros.bag` is too big.
 They are available [here](https://nusu-my.sharepoint.com/:f:/g/personal/li_ld_nus_edu_sg/Esiid6VxqM9AnskADErBVK8BECar4wHoJvvaXhQw8TRjeQ?e=KSHiYJ).
 Fortunately, the rosbag has been converted to csv in this repository.